doiim/tikua/README.md

 #### `depositEther`

-Deposits Ether on the Ether Portal, simulating the deposit transaction and returning the transaction hash.
+Deposits Ether on the Ether Portal by simulating the deposit transaction and returning the transaction hash.

 - `amount: bigint`: The amount of Ether to deposit.
 - `execLayerData: string`: The execution layer data for the deposit.